 Rust and corrosion inhibitors are added to counteract the harmful effects of water, unburned fuel and exhaust gases that blow past the rings and enter the crankcase.
 This prevents the formation of acids that can pit bearing surfaces.
 "Foam inhibitors" are used to minimize the formation of air bubbles as the oil is churned by moving parts.
 "Wetting agents" help the oil stick to hot surfaces so it doesn't run off and leave the metal unlubricated and unprotected.

 Finally, there are "anti-wear" and "extreme-pressure" additives.
-These include zinc and phosphorus that provide wear protection when metal touches metal.
-Some racing oils typically have a higher dose of zinc to provide extra protection in high revving, high load applications.
+These include zinc and phosphorus (ZDDP) that provide wear protection when metal touches metal.
+A small amoun tof molybdenum may also be used as an anti-wear additive.
+Racing oils typically have a higher dose of ZDDP to provide extra protection in high revving, high load applications.
+Older pushrod engines with flat tappet camshafts also requires higher levels of ZDDP in the oil.
+For more on this subject, see ZDDP - What is it and Why do you need it?.

 The "service rating" of motor oils is classified by the American Petroleum Institute (API).
 The program certifies that an oil meets certain OEM quality and performance standards.
 The service rating is shown in the API "Service Symbol Donut" on the product label.
 There may also be an "API Certified for Gasoline Engines" seal on the label.

-In October 2010, the ILSAC introduced a new "GF-5" motor-oil standard that provides better oil life, fewer deposits, less sludge and improved protection for turbochargers and the catalytic converter.
+In October 2010, the ILSAC introduced the GF-5 rating that provided better oil life, fewer deposits, less sludge and improved protection for turbochargers and the catalytic converter.

-For 2011, General Motors announced a new oil requirement called "dexos."
-GM says their new oil performance specification is better than the new GF-5 specification, which also went into effect in 2011.
-GM says dexos is required in all 2011 and newer GM engines, and is backwards compatible with older engines that use SM oils.
+In 2011, General Motors announced a new oil requirement called dexos.
+GM said their dexos specification was better than the GF-5 specification at that time.
+GM says dexos is required in all 2011 and newer GM engines, and is backwards compatible with older engines that use SM and SN oils.

 There are two versions of dexos: dexos1 for gasoline engines and dexos2 for diesel engines.
 The specification calls for a high quality synthetic base stock with additives that provide high temperature, high sheer characteristics to reduce friction for better fuel economy, to reduce piston ring deposits and sludge, and to extend oil life (necessary for use with GM's Oil Life Reminder System).